monadexio/bootstrap/README.md

   * Finally the campaign page with a permanent URL which user can distribute either to their own websites or whatever channel they prefer (wechat, Facebook, etc)
   * Customers will be asked about the size of the shirt, shipping address, email, creditcard details, etc, when attempting to buy t-shirts
   * Users can use admin dashboard to manage all the campains he has (CRUD operations).

+### Resources

+All roads lead to Rome, the question is which one is the shortest.
+We wanna use the coolest and most fun technology that does the job the quickest.
+Sometimes, taking a ride is not bad either.

+  * AngularJs
+  * KrakenJs
+  * SpreeCommerce